 Symptoms and diagnosis

 Babies with hypothyroidism will usually not have any symptoms since it is diagnosed soon after birth with the newborn screening.
-Older children could experience modest weight gain (between 5-10 lbs.), fatigue, tiredness, constipation, cold intolerance, dry hair and menstrual irregularity.
-An enlarged thyroid gland could also be visible and can be felt, and a simple blood test can determine if the child has hypothyroidism.
+Older children may experience growth failure, modest weight gain, fatigue, tiredness, constipation, cold intolerance, dry hair and menstrual irregularity.
+Your child's health care provider can typically see and feel an enlarged thyroid gland.
+A simple blood test can determine if your child has hypothyroidism.

-An important thing to note is that while hypothyroidism can cause weight gain, weight gain in itself doesn’t mean the child has a thyroid problem.
-We know obesity and weight gain can cause mildly abnormal thyroid levels, but it doesn't mean the child needs to be treated.
-Also, if a child is obese or overweight, but otherwise healthy and growing well, the chances of hypothyroidism are very low.
+It is important to note that while hypothyroidism can cause weight gain, weight gain is very rarely caused by hypothyroidism.
+We know obesity and weight gain can cause mildly abnormal thyroid levels, but it doesn't mean your child needs to be treated.
+If your child is obese or overweight, but otherwise healthy and growing well, the chances of hypothyroidism are very low.

 Treatment is very simple.
-Children, whether diagnosed with congenital hypothyroidism or acquired hypothyroidism, need to take one pill a day.
+Children, whether diagnosed with congenital hypothyroidism or acquired hypothyroidism, need to take one pill a day, which replaces the amount of hormone that the thyroid is not able to produce.
 For babies, the pill can be crushed and put in formula, breast milk or water.
 There are no side effects of the medication.